Chart Color Schemes

 Cunderdin's population is around 3,891 as of Nov 2025.
 This reflects an increase of 102 people since the 2021 Census, which reported a population of 3,789 people.
 The change is inferred from the estimated resident population of 3,843 from the ABS as of June 2024 and an additional 27 validated new addresses since the Census date.
 This level of population equates to a density ratio of 0.60 persons per square kilometer.
 Population growth for the area was primarily driven by overseas migration.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+For areas not covered, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
 Considering projected demographic shifts, an above median population growth is projected for Australian non-metropolitan areas.
-The area is expected to expand by 551 persons to 2041, reflecting an increase of 12.9% over the 17 years.
+The area is expected to expand by 551 persons to 2041, reflecting a total increase of 12.9% over the 17 years.

 Frequently Asked Questions - Population